-5 Optometrists Association Australia has published a position statement on shared care.
+&lt;sup>7 Optometry Australia has published a position statement on shared care.
 This may inform the development of such protocols and or forms.

-- 6 Published at www.nhmrc.gov.au/guidelines/publications/cp113-cp113b. - 7 Ibid
+&lt;sup>8 Published at www.nhmrc.gov.au/guidelines/publications/cp113-cp113b.

-In terms of collaborative care of patients with glaucoma, the Board endorses the recommendation from the NHMRC guidelines 'that the professional roles, responsibilities and referral pathways are best determined in individual cases based on location, resources, skill-base of local health care practitioners and patient choice'.8
+best determined in individual cases based on location, resources, skill-base of local health care practitioners and patient choice'.